Pocket Tools

 TL-29 Telephone Lineman's Pocket Knife

 I've had this pocket knife for many decades.
-But it's not practical to carry in your pocket on a daily basis.
+It's big and heavy so not practical to carry in your pocket on a daily basis.

 The bail (like on a one gallon paint can) has fallen off (black hole in wood grip).